penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 !!! info ""

     ```yaml
-    mariadb from 11.4.5-MariaDB, client 15.2 for Linux (aarch64) using EditLine wrapper
+    mariadb  Ver 15.1 Distrib 10.11.14-MariaDB, for Linux (x86_64) using  EditLine wrapper
     ```

 To ensure that the MariaDB service is running properly, you can check its status